canonical/is-charms-contributing-guide/CONTRIBUTING.md

 - The default branch is protected and can only be changed using PRs.
 - The number of approvers for PRs is 2.
 - Approvals reset on any new commits.
+- PRs can only be merged if all checks pass.
+- Bypassing of the rules is disabled.

 The above configuration ensures our team processes around changes are enforced and provdes access to the repository even if some team members are unavailable.